saezlab/decoupleR/.github/CONTRIBUTING.md

     6. **...**: If the algorithm requires it, add the generated metadata columns.
 For instance, p-value.

     **Notes:**
+    *   All statistics must contain the tag `@family decoupleR statistics` in their roxygen2 documentation.
     *   Check
         [utils-decoupler-formats.R](https://github.com/saezlab/decoupleR/blob/documentation/R/utils-decoupler-formats.R)
         to understand the arguments and specific conventions.